Gabri432/transportation-data-repository/README.md

 ## Project Structure

-The repository is organized into multiple folders based on data versions.
-Each version represents a stable snapshot of the transportation data, with improvements and changes documented over time.
+The project is organized in folders, each representing a version of the entire project.

+Each folder contains its own set of json data and scripts.

 ```python
 root